This section covers collaborative film projects, extraordinary writing projects and extraordinary Drama projects.

 Mandy Hatton Buddy reading co-ordinator, Read on -Write Away Derby

-In the event the last two groups combined and developed a play performance for public presentation (as part of the funding requirements).
+In the event the the groups joined together and developed a play performance for public presentation (as part of the funding requirements).

 As I said to Adrian,